berg0401/UR3_BIO_VISION/README.md

 Google OCR API's sends a list called texts.
 The first element is all the words on the screen.
 The second element is the first word and the third is the second word.
 We take only the second element, which is the number without it's units.
 In the picture above, it would be "20".

 To take a picture and read it's content, you must run /confirm_thermo_input/main.py.
-This code will take 3 pictures and adjsut the camera's settings with the RealsenseCamera object, crops and rotates the image with ImageEncoder, and read the text with textReader:
+This code will take 3 pictures and adjsut the camera's settings with the RealsenseCamera object, crop and rotate the image with ImageEncoder, and read the text with textReader:

 ![image](https://github.com/user-attachments/assets/fb531de8-2c0a-4509-88d7-96fc588496d6)